Blame vs Accountability: How To Take Responsibility

 In life, there is a lot more gray than we might realize.
 I always laugh when parents get their kids bundled up in the winter to walk from the house to a car, take a drive, and walk into a building.
 Do you really need gloves and hat for that?
 Or is this one of those grey areas?
 How many times have we all heard a caregiver say, “You need a hat!”
 While a child is protesting.
 Is the hat REALLY needed?
 In life there are many gray areas, where everyone can make mistakes despite their best efforts.
 What matters is taking accountability, and trying to do better.

-Take Ownership for Actions
+Take Personal Responsibility for Actions

 The biggest thing to keep in mind while trying to take more accountability (and create a culture of accountability in your worlds) is to take ownership of your actions.